pardodiazrodrigo/movie_api/README.md

    http://localhost:8000/docs

 Here you'll find an interactive interface where you can test all available API routes along with their parameters and response examples.

+## Authentication

+To access certain endpoints that involve creating, updating, or deleting a movie, your role must be admin.
+To view all movies or details of a specific movie, your role must be user.

 ## Available Routes
 ### GET /movies